carvarr/nativescript-google-signin/README.md

 plugin for nativescript apps using signin with google

 ## Prerequisites
-You need to get the configuration file "google-services.json" copied to platforms/android/ directory.
-Also the prerequisites established by google must be set (https://developers.google.com/identity/sign-in/android/start-integrating)
+You need to get the configuration file "google-services.json" copied to platforms/android/ directory and the prerequisites established by google [must be set](https://developers.google.com/identity/sign-in/android/start-integrating)

 ## Installation
-- tns plugin add nativescript-google-signin
+- Add plugin ```tns plugin add nativescript-google-signin```

 - Add to your string(platforms/android/src/main/res/values/strings.xml) yor auth or request code
   ```xml